Roy Thomas: Marvel Comics

 In 1965, Thomas moved to New York City to take a job at DC Comics as assistant to Mort Weisinger, then the editor of the Superman titles.
 Thomas said he had just accepted a fellowship to study foreign relations at George Washington University when he received a letter from Weisinger, "with whom I had exchanged one or two letters, tops", asking Thomas to become "his assistant editor on a several-week trial basis."
 Thomas had already written a Jimmy Olsen script "a few months before, while still living and teaching in the St. Louis area," he said in 2005.
 "I worked at DC for eight days in late June and very early July of 1965" before accepting a job at Marvel Comics.
 The Marvel "Bullpen Bulletins" in Fantastic Four #61 (April 1967) describes Thomas "admitting that he gave up a scholarship to George Washington University just to write for Marvel!"

 This came after his chafing under the notoriously difficult Weisinger, to a point, Thomas said in 1981, that he would go "home to my dingy little room at, coincidentally, the George Washington Hotel in Manhattan, during that second week, and actually feeling tears well into my eyes, at the ripe old age of 24."
 Familiar with editor and chief writer Stan Lee's Marvel work, and feeling them "the most vital comics around", Thomas "just sat down one night at the hotel and – I wrote him a letter!
 Not applying for a job or anything so mundane as that – I just said that I admired his work, and would like to buy him a drink some time.
 I figured he just might remember me from Alter Ego."
 Lee did, and phoned Thomas to offer him a Marvel writing test.

 The writer's test, Thomas said in 1998, "was four Jack Kirby pages from Fantastic Four Annual #2 ...
 [Stan Lee] had Sol [Brodsky] or someone take out the dialogue.
 It was just black-and-white.
 Other people like Denny O'Neil and Gary Friedrich took it.
 But soon afterwards we stopped using it."
-The day after taking the test, Thomas was at DC, proofreading a Supergirl story, when Steinberg called asking Thomas to meet with Lee during lunch, where Thomas agreed to work for Marvel.
+The day after taking the test, Thomas was at DC, proofreading a Supergirl story, when Lee's secretary Flo Steinberg called asking Thomas to meet with Lee over lunch, and at that meeting Thomas, agreed to work for Marvel.
 He returned to DC to give "indefinite notice" to Weisinger, but Weisinger ordered him to leave immediately and "I was back at Marvel less than an hour after I first left, and had a Modeling with Millie assignment to do over the weekend.
 It was a Friday."
 His employment was announced in the "Bullpen Bulletins" section of Fantastic Four #47 (Feb.
 1966) under the heading "How About That!
 Department" ("Roy's a fan who's made it!").
 Thomas later described his early days at Marvel: